obenozgur/obenozgur/README.md

 I mostly have experience with **Python, PyTorch, scikit-learn, Unity, C#** with some background in **C++** through university projects.

-My desire is to contribute to the solution of **challenging softwares and data problems by compelling practices of science and engineering**.
+My desire is to contribute to the solution of **challenging software and data problems by compelling practices of science and engineering**.

 <!--
 **obenozgur/obenozgur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.